tkemmer/NESSie.jl/README.md

 > Finite Element and Boundary Element Methods for Nonlocal Protein Electrostatics in the
 > Julia Language.
 Journal of Computational Science 28, 193-203.

+If you use our implicit representations and solvers (`solve_implicit`), please also cite:
+> Kemmer, T (2021).
+Space-efficient and exact system representations for the nonlocal protein
+> electrostatics problem.
+Ph.
+D. thesis, Johannes Gutenberg University Mainz.
+Mainz, Germany.

-A pre-formatted citation for BibTeX can be found in [CITATION.bib](https://github.com/tkemmer/NESSie.jl/blob/master/CITATION.bib).
+Citations items for BibTeX can be found in [CITATION.bib](https://github.com/tkemmer/NESSie.jl/blob/master/CITATION.bib).